eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_3.md

 3. Administrative officer selects "enable access to parents"
 4. System shows all parents how want to have access to the system
-5. Administrative officer selects a parent and give access to him The user case terminates with success
+5. Administrative officer selects a parent and give access to him The use case terminates with success

 **Extensions**:
 1a.
-Administrative officer enters wrong credentials and authentication fails: the user case terminates in failure 3a.
-Administrative officer selects another option: the user case is not finished 4a.
-There are not any parents who want access to the system: the user case terminates in failure
+Administrative officer enters wrong credentials and authentication fails: the use case terminates in failure 3a.
+Administrative officer selects another option: the use case is not finished 4a.
+There are not any parents who want access to the system: the use case terminates in failure